Published on: June 17, 2013

 Bill also has extensive experience in the affordable housing area, representing clients in all phases of the development process, from creating development entities to obtaining required approvals from state and local permitting authorities and negotiating construction financing.

-In addition to handling residential and commercial real estate transactions, Bill represents clients in a variety of litigation matters, and often is called upon to prepare settlement agreements and real estate instruments for the implementation of settlement in complex real estate and condominium litigation.
+In addition to handling residential and commercial real estate transactions, Bill represents clients in a variety of litigation matters, and often is called upon to prepare settlement agreements and real estate instruments for the implementation of settlements in complex real estate and condominium litigation.
 Bill appears regularly in the Massachusetts Superior and Land Courts and has argued cases before the state Appeals Court and the Supreme Judicial Court.

 - Cornell University, with distinction in all subjects (1976)